 What are we monitoring?

-Toronto and Region Conservation (TRCA) monitors mosquito populations in natural wetlands and stormwater management ponds on our properties throughout the summer.
+TRCA monitors mosquito populations in natural wetlands and stormwater management ponds on our properties throughout the summer.
 The data collected are used to identify sites that contain a large number of mosquito larvae that are capable of transmitting West Nile Virus as biting adults.
 These sites are identified as hot spots and followed up with appropriate management actions.
 This program complements West Nile Virus vector source reduction activities carried out by our Regional Health partners on municipal properties.
 In addition to monitoring, the program includes public education and collaboration with Regional Health units.
 Concerns raised by citizens or staff are addressed through TRCA’s Standing Water Complaint Procedure.

 The following figure shows Culex pipiens (the most important vector WNV species) abundance, the numbers of WNV positive mosquito pools, and human WNV cases in 2012 and 2013.
 This figure shows that larvae surveillance is not only used for the timely detection of WNV vector species and their abundance, but is also vital in predicting adult mosquito emergence and the potential of humans contacting the virus.